Kyle-Simpson/virttour/README.md

 # Technical Documentation
+## Javascript and HTML
 In test, the website was built using React, React Router, and Firebase.
 Firebase is/will be phased out when the application is transitioned onto the Admissions server.
+The application was developed using mobile-first design principles and is optimized for smaller screen sizes.

 The .js files are relatively flat and are relatively technically simple.
 There are 3 types of .js files found
 1. Introduction & Conclusion pages that bookend the application